 Andrea Mantegna, 1927.406

 Thomas Gainsborough, 1927.396

-Dr. Peter Jonathan Bell joined the Cincinnati Art Museum in 2017 as Associate Curator of European Paintings, Sculpture and Drawings.
-Bell holds degrees from Oberlin College and the Courtauld Institute of Art, University of London, and earned a Ph.D. in Art History at the Institute of Fine Arts, New York University.
-He has lectured and published in North America and Europe on Renaissance and Baroque art, and is a fellow of the American Academy in Rome.
-Before coming to Cincinnati, Bell held curatorial positions in the department of European Sculpture and Decorative Arts at the Metropolitan Museum of Art, where he organized exhibitions on Italian sculpture and ceramics, and contributed to gallery installations, collections research and acquisitions, particularly in the areas of Spanish and Italian sculpture.
+Dr. Peter Jonathan Bell, Curator of European Paintings, Sculpture and Drawings, holds degrees from Oberlin College and the Courtauld Institute of Art, University of London, and earned a PhD in Art History at the Institute of Fine Arts, New York University.
+A specialist in the field of Italian sculpture, he has lectured and published in North America and Europe on Renaissance and Baroque art and is a fellow of the American Academy in Rome.